bem130/chemquiz/README.md

 generation logic that can be embedded into a future Leptos frontend.

 ## Modules
-- `compound`: Compound data model with formatted display helpers for names and structures (including optional SMILES strings for rendering).
+- `compound`: Compound data model with formatted display helpers for names and structures (including optional SMILES strings for rendering) plus optional series formulas, functional group metadata, and notes.
 - `catalog`: Hierarchical categorization for compounds with filtering utilities for menu-based selection.
 - `quiz`: Quiz mode definitions, quiz item structure, and randomized quiz generation.
 - `demo`: Ready-to-use dataset and catalog for UI previews and integration checks.